 I love pasta!
 Spaghetti, lasagna, tagliatelle… I love it all and although the dried pasta you can buy in any supermarket across Britain is very nice, there is nothing quite like fresh pasta.
-I recently spent a really fun afternoon at the culinary school of Casa Artusi in Forlimpopoli, Italy learning how to make fresh pasta and it is so easy!
+I recently spent a fun afternoon at the culinary school of Casa Artusi in Forlimpopoli, Italy, learning how to make fresh pasta and it is so easy.

 The lesson started with a demonstration and then it was our turn to don our aprons and hair nets (not my best look!) and get stuck in.
 Each pair of students were assigned a volunteer to walk us through the process step by step.
-It was wonderful to see that Italian’s are so passionate about food and sharing their knowledge, that local ladies regularly give up their time to help-out at the school and, as well as learning, we also really did have some fun!
+It was wonderful to see that Italian’s are so passionate about food, and sharing their knowledge, that local ladies regularly give up their time to help out at the school.
+As well as learning the correct techniques and recipe, we shared a lot of laughs.

 How to make fresh pasta

-- Take 200g of zero, zero flour per person and pour it out into a mound on your work service.
+Pour the flour out in a mound on your work service.

-- Make a crater like a volcano in the mound and crack in two eggs per person.
+Make a crater like a volcano in the mound and crack in the eggs

 - Slowly mix the flour and egg to form a dough.

 - Knead the dough as shown in the video below, leaving it to stand for 15 minutes, wrapped in cling film, before rolling it out and cutting your pasta shapes.

 - Zero, zero or 00 flour (sometimes known as Italian flour) is made from coarsely ground durum wheat.
 The same dough is used to make a multitude of pastas, a few of which are shown in the video.